By -- 2018-09-27 in Blog

 By -- 2018-09-19 in Blog

-1. Highly question any individual plea for financial assistance.
-This includes solicitations on social media, direct emails and crowd funding websites.
-Even if it appears to come from a trusted source, always double check with the Federal Trade Commission Consumer Information website or National Voluntary Organizations Active in Disaster website for guidance.
+Always approach individual pleas for financial assistance with skepticism.
+This includes requests through social media, direct emails, and crowdfunding sites.
+Even if a request appears to come from a trusted source, verify the legitimacy by checking reliable resources like the Federal Trade Commission Consumer Information website or the National Voluntary Organizations Active in Disaster website.

 By -- 2018-09-18 in Blog